garrandall/popular-music-data/tracks/dazzey-duks-duice.md

-L-A Sno like the girls with the Daisy Dukes ("Don't stop") Creo-D like the girls with the Daisy Dukes ("Do-don't stop") Taylor Boy like the girls in them Daisy Dukes ("Don't stop") Tony Mercedes like them with them Daisy Dukes ("Don't stop")
+L-A Sno like the girls with the Daisy Dukes ("Don't stop") Creo-D like the girls with the Daisy Dukes ("Don't stop") Taylor Boy like the girls in them Daisy Dukes ("Don't stop") Tony Mercedes like them with them Daisy Dukes ("Don't stop")